 A small bottle of water…

 Hang on.
-What’s happening here?
-What’s the difference between bottiglia and bottiglietta?
+What’s going on here?
+What’s the difference between a bottiglia and a bottiglietta?

 They differ in quantity.
-A bottiglia holds 1.5L of water, while a bottiglietta contains 0.5L of water!
+A bottiglia contains 1.5L of water, while a bottiglietta contains 0.5L of water!

-If you are out and about and need a quick refresher at a café, ask for a bottiglietta.
-If you are at a restaurant, let the waiter bring a bottiglia to your table.
-A bottiglia is too heavy and cumbersome to travel with in your bag.
+If you are in a café and need a quick refreshment, ask for a bottiglietta.
+If you are in a restaurant, ask the waiter to bring a bottiglia to your table.
+A bottiglia is too heavy and cumbersome to carry around in your pocket.

 Now, what kind of water do you prefer?
 Still water or sparkling water?